yamcs/yamcs/docs/server-manual/links/index.rst

 invalidPacketsStream (string)
     If ``invalidPackets`` is set to ``DIVERT``, this configures the stream where the packets are sent.

+updateSimulationTime (boolean)
+    If set to true, the link will update the simulation time using the generation time of each packet received.
+The SimulationTimeService has to be configured for the instance, otherwise an error will be raised at startup.

 Other options are link-specific and documented in their respective sections.